 OFA Testing -- Hips, Thyroid, Eyes

 We are committed to ensuring we are only breeding to better the breed.
-As such, we tested Halo for all recommended CHIC tests AND require the same of our sires.
+As such, we tested Halo and Cheeky for all recommended CHIC tests AND require the same of our sires.
 We need you to test your pup to ensure we are doing the best by the breed and some crazy recessive gene isn’t lurking.